Quantum computational chemistry: Illustrative examples

 \section{Illustrative examples}

-In this section we illustrate many of the techniques described in the previous sections of this work, by explicitly demonstrating how to map molecular ground state problems onto a quantum computer.
-We do this for the Hydrogen molecule (H$_2$) in the STO-3G, 6-31G and cc-PVDZ bases, and Lithium Hydride (LiH) in the STO-3G basis (see Sec.~\ref{Subsec:basis}).
-Across these examples, we showcase the Jordan--Wigner (JW), Bravyi--Kitaev (BK) and BK tree mappings (Sec.~\ref{Subsec:2ndencoding}), reduction of active orbitals using the Natural Molecular Orbital (NMO) basis (Sec.~\ref{Subsec:OrbitalReduction}), reduction of qubits using symmetry conservation (Sec.~\ref{Subsec:reduction}) and the UCC ansatze (Sec.~\ref{Subsec:VQE}).
+In this section we illustrate many of the techniques described in the previous sections of this review, by explicitly demonstrating how to map electronic structure problems onto a quantum computer.
+We do this in second quantisation for the Hydrogen molecule (H$_2$) in the STO-3G, 6-31G and cc-PVDZ bases, and Lithium Hydride (LiH) in the STO-3G basis (as described in Sec.~\ref{Subsec:basis}).
+Across these examples, we showcase the Jordan--Wigner (JW), Bravyi--Kitaev (BK) and BK tree mappings (as described in Sec.~\ref{Subsec:2ndencoding}), reduction of active orbitals using the Natural Molecular Orbital (NMO) basis (as described in Sec.~\ref{Subsec:OrbitalReduction}), reduction of qubits using symmetry conservation (as described in Sec.~\ref{Subsubsec:HamiltonianReduction}) and the unitary coupled cluster ansatz (as described in Sec.~\ref{Subsubsec:VQEAnsatz}).
 These examples are designed to familiarise the reader with the key steps of formulating a quantum computational chemistry problem.
-These steps are applicable to both ground state and general chemical problems.
+Many of these techniques are applicable to both ground state and general chemical problems.